arcbtc/lnurltrigger/README.md

 ### Usage

-Press A on the M5Stack during "POWERED BY LNBITS" screen<br/>
+GPIO 04 is set to monitor capacitance, and if pressed on startup triggers portal access point<br/>
-Connect to the WiFi captive portal SSID: "⚡lntrigger⚡" PASS: "password1"<br/>
+Connect to the WiFi captive portal SSID: "⚡lnurltrigger⚡" PASS: "password1"<br/>
 Enter your LNBits details, and the pin you wish to set HIGH (default 16)<br/>
 Connect whatever you want turned on (relay,led,etc) to the HIGH pin and GND
 <p align="center">